-Author's note: I also recommend reading A Trip to Hell, The Top Ten Things Jesus Taught, Is Obedience Optional?, Holy Fire Baptism, Only the Holy -- Three Shocking Testimonies.
+Author's note: I also recommend reading The Top Ten Things Jesus Taught, Is Obedience Optional?, Holy Fire Baptism, Only the Holy -- Three Shocking Testimonies.
 Also check out Michael Thomas Sambo's Revelation of Heaven and Hell and The Three Elijahs.
 You can access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.

 Please see my explanation of this in my post called "Do You Want to Know Jesus?"

 Len Lacroix is the founder of Doulos Missions International.
 He was based in Eastern Europe for four years, making disciples, as well as helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
 His ministry is now based in the United States with the same goal of helping fulfill the Great Commission. www.dmiworld.org.